nmstreethran/ml-elec-model/docs/data-extraction.rst

 - 30 minutes: CY, IE, UK
 - 1 hour: AT, BA, BG, CH, CZ, DK, EE, ES, FI, FR, GE, GR, HR, IT, LT, LV, MD, ME, MK, NO, PL, PT, RO, RS, SI, SK, SE, UA

-The total load is defined as equal to the sum of power generated by plants on both TSO and DNO networks, from which the following are deduced:
+The total load is defined as equal to the sum of power generated by plants on both :term:`TSO`\  and :term:`DNO`\  networks, from which the following are deduced:

 - the balance (export-import) of exchanges on interconnections between neighbouring bidding zones
 - the power absorbed by energy storage resources